readthedocs/readthedocs.org/docs/development/design/system-packages.rst

    - ``build.extra_packages``
    - ``build.system_packages``

-   These were rejected to avoid confusion existing keys, and to be explicit about the type of package.
+   These were rejected to avoid confusion with existing keys, and to be explicit about the type of package.

 Possible problems